Market Shaping Resources

 Panel Discussions

-The Economics of Market Shaping with with Susan Athey, Michael Kremer, Jean Tirole, and Christopher Snyder
+The Economics of Market Shaping with Susan Athey, Michael Kremer, Jean Tirole, and Christopher Snyder

 Market Shaping to Combat Global Challenges with Catherine Bremner, Jane Flegal, Matthew Hepburn, and Rachel Glennerster from the MSA launch event at the International Monetary Fund on May 4th 2023.